 Securly provides cloud based analytics designed to improve student productivity and achievement.
 Administrators and teachers can now analyse student activity across educational sites, in-school and at-home, across all school provided devices.

-Securly now includes Sentiment Analysis which identifies the meaning behind students social media posts.
-Rather than flagging on keywords, which can’t pick up on subtle nuances, Securly's algorithms determine the underlying sentiments and emotions behind students online posts and flags for attention if there is any suspicion of potential self harm or students distressed by bullying.
+Securly includes Sentiment Analysis, built on AI, which scans social media, documents and email for signs of bullying, self harm or suicidal thoughts.
+Rather than flagging on keywords, which can’t pick up on subtle nuances, Securly's algorithms determine the underlying sentiments and emotions behind students online posts and alerts safe-guarding teams in real time.

-Securly has been recognised as being compliant in accordance with PREVENT regulations, using a police-assessed list of unlawful terrorist online content, produced on behalf of the Home Office by the UK Government’s Counter Terrorism Internet Referral Unit - CTIRU.
+Securly are Internet Watch Foundation members and have also been recognised as being compliant in accordance with PREVENT regulations, using a police-assessed list of unlawful terrorist online content, produced on behalf of the Home Office by the UK Government’s Counter Terrorism Internet Referral Unit - CTIRU.